cornell-brg/pymtl3-mem/BlockingCache/Readme.md

 `M1`: Hit check; tag match and valid bit from tag array.
 Results in a miss and not dirty

-`M2`: Build and send memory request for refill request
+`M2`: Build and send memory request for refill request.
+Save opaque, address, and type in 1 entry MSHR or registers?

 .